Trusted-AI/adversarial-robustness-toolbox/README.md

 ## Get Started with ART

 Examples of using ART can be found in `examples` and [examples/README.md](examples/README.md) provides an overview and additional information.
 It contains a minimal example for each machine learning framework.
-All examples cna be run with the following command:
+All examples can be run with the following command:
 ```bash
 python examples/<example_name>.py